 Enough seed to cover up to 125 square feet.
 Description of each herb below.

-I am only shipping items to the USA, Australia, Canada, England and India at this time.
-Shipping is only $2.75 for all orders over $60.
+I am only shipping items to the USA, Australia, Canada, United Kingdom and India at this time.
+Save 10% on all orders over $40.
+Save 15% on all orders over $60.
 Discount codes are located above the Sign-In or Create Account buttons.

 International shipping rates apply to all orders outside the USA.
-There is no discount shipping offer for International orders.
 I can not be responsible for lost International orders, please select tracking.
 Sorry.